How to Clean a Bedroom: Quick and Easy Guide

 What Is the Fastest Way to Clean a Bedroom?

-You can still clean your room fast if you don’t have much time to spare.
+You can still clean a bedroom fast if you don’t have much time to spare.

 Put dirty clothes in the hamper.